projectSHAI/GOATstack/README.md

  * If an App's resources cannot scale with real time user traffic it will crash during traffic spikes, and be wasteful when there is low user activity

 ### 3. Scaleable Architecture
- * If a program's dataflow is not structured conicously a once easily managed program made of 10,000 lines of code becomes read-only once it reaches 100,000 lines of code. data flows become unruley and nested, and unintended dependencies occur in the application tree.
+ * If a program's dataflow is not structured conicously a once easily managed program made of 10,000 lines of code becomes a hinderance once it reaches 100,000 lines of code.
+Data flows become unruley and nested, and unintended dependencies occur in the application tree.
 This makes maintainability a mess, and refactoring a nightmare.

 ### 4. User to User real time interaction
- * User interaction is a key success factor in regards to having a community adopt, and grow wih your projet.
-The more seamless user interaction with your website, and with each other, the better chance the project has at success.
+ * User interaction is a key success factor in regards to having a community adopt, and grow with your projet.
+The more seamless user interaction is with your website, and with each other, the better chance the project has at success.

 <a name="solution"></a>